svn2github/dotnetzip/Readme.txt

        and
      c:\WINDOWS\Microsoft.NET\Framework\v2.0.50727

-   The .NET 3.5 runtime is necessary because DotNetZip depends on the .NET 3.5 compiler.
+   The .NET 3.5 runtime is necessary because building DotNetZip requires the csc.exe compiler from NET 3.5.
+(Using DotNetZip from within C# requires the v2.0 csc compiler.)

-3. Modify the .csproj files in "Zip Partial DLL" and ZILB to eliminate mention of the Ionic.pfx file.
+3. Modify the .csproj files in "Zip Partial DLL" and ZLIB to eliminate mention of the Ionic.pfx file.

    The various DLLs (Zip Partial, ZLIB, etc.) are signed with my private